+So, quick recap.
 Step 1: Do some soul-searching.
 Make a long list of all of your positive qualities.

-For example, let’s take a look at some of the labels society in general throws at people. lazy, fat, ghetto, wannabe, preppy, hipster, and so forth.
+For example, let’s take a look at some of the labels society in general throws at people: lazy, fat, ghetto, wannabe, preppy, hipster, and so forth.